-1. You are hereby appointed for the semester of the academic year Your assignment for this period is (plus related laboratory responsibilities), making a total (or equivalent) of hours during the semester.
+1. You are hereby appointed for the semester of the academic year Your assignment for this period is (plus related laboratory responsibilities), making a total (or equivalent) ofhours during the semester.
 2. You are expected to have one office hour for each three credit hour course to attend to student guidance and to be available for departmental and administration meetings when called for.
 3. Your remuneration will be at the hourly rate of LL making a total of LL for the semester, less any deduction required by law, provided that your responsibilities to the University under this agreement will be totally discharged and in which case the above remuneration will be considered as full compensation for any and all services to be performed by you.
 4. You will receive the above remuneration in monthly installments, not later than the last day of each month, beginning with the month of You may also cash your salary from the bank, upon presentation of suitable identification.
 5. The appointee acknowledges the right of the University to alter the above terms of remuneration should the full number of hours not be taught.
 6. It is understood and agreed that you will not be entitled to receive from the University any fringe benefits or compensation other than the remuneration stated above.
 7. Since Part-time faculty are contracted for a specific purpose and for a limited period of time, this Institution has no obligation to renew contracts for part-time faculty members.
 Therefore, this appointment will automatically terminate at the end of the stated period.
 This provision constitutes sufficient notice to this effect.
 8. If the appointee is a citizen of a country other than Lebanon, this appointment is subject to the granting and extension of a work permit to the appointee by the Lebanese government.
-9. It is expressly agreed and understood that the Laws of Lebanon shall constitute the law controlling the interpretation of this agreement and shall govern and be followed in the construction of its provisions and shall also fix the rights and obligations between the appointee and the University in conjunction with the rules and regulations of the University as may be
+9. It is expressly agreed and understood that the Laws of Lebanon shall constitute the law controlling the interpretation of this agreement and shall govern and be followed in the construction of its provisions and shall also fix the rights and obligations between the appointee and the University in conjunction with the rules and regulations of the University as may be amended from time to time.
+Furthermore, all the rights and obligations arising out of this agreement shall be subject exclusively to the jurisdiction of the courts of Beirut.
 10. This agreement is valid for the term indicated except that (a) if the continued operation of the Institution or the honoring of its obligations becomes impossible because of force majeure or other causes beyond the control of the University, the University may terminate this appointment without further liability; (b) if the University terminates this appointment for cause, the appointee will be required to vacate the position immediately and will have no further financial claims on the University.